-WHAT ACTION DOES HAPPY TAILS TAKE IF A DOG APPEARS TO HAVE CANINE COUGH?
+WHAT ACTION DOES HAPPY TAILS TAKE IF A DOG APPEARS TO HAVE KENNEL COUGH?

 Keep in mind that only a veterinarian can diagnose canine cough as the symptoms are similar to other diseases.
 However, if a dog in our care appears to have the symptoms of canine cough, we contact the owner to pick up their dog.
 In the meantime, we keep the dog isolated.

-DOES HAPPY TAILS PAY FOR TREATMENT OF CANINE COUGH?
+DOES HAPPY TAILS PAY FOR TREATMENT OF KENNEL COUGH?